 How Universal Life Works

 Most people are familiar with the basic concept of insurance.
-Your car, your health, your home — by regularly paying a small amount (your premium), you are safe from a far bigger cost if something goes wrong.
+Your car, your health, your home — by regularly paying a small amount (your premium), you have protection against a far bigger cost if something goes wrong.
 Life insurance works the same way to protect survivors against the financial impact of losing a loved one.

 The cost of traditional life insurance can become expensive as you grow older.
-Trustmark Universal Life policies solve this problem by building value over time.
-Invested policy value earns interest, which helps to pay for coverage, keeping insurance affordable throughout your life.
-In addition, Trustmark Universal Life is flexible, which means you always have options to make changes to your policy or access your value as a financial asset.
+Trustmark Universal Life policies can help solve this problem by building value over time.
+Invested policy value earns interest, which helps to pay for coverage, keeping insurance more affordable throughout your life.
+In addition, Trustmark Universal Life is flexible, which means you have options to make changes to your policy or access your value as a financial asset.1

-Most Trustmark Universal Life policies also include a long-term care benefit, which pays a percentage of your death benefit for up to 25 months for certain long-term care services.
-Check your policy for details.
+Most Trustmark Universal Life policies also include a long-term care benefit, which pays a percentage of your death benefit for up to 25 months when you receive certain long-term care services.
+Check your policy for details.2

 Here’s how it works:

 Your policy accumulates value

 When you pay premiums on your life insurance policy, the value of your policy increases.
 This value is invested and earns interest, continuing to grow the value of your policy.
 If this value is maintained by your continuing to pay premiums, the interest it generates can help to pay the cost of insurance at a more advanced age.
 This way, you will not have to pay more than your target premium3 to maintain your coverage.

 Policy value impacts the life of your policy